technicalguru/docker-mailserver/README.md

 # Security Considerations

+* It is crucial that you do not expose port 10025 of the [mailserver-postfix](https://hub.docker.com/technicalguru/mailserver-postfix) container.
+It can be misused as a SPAM relay as it does not restrict senders that deliver mail to it.
+This port is intended for internal purposes only.
+The same is valid for the port 10024 of the [mailserver-amavis](https://hub.docker.com/technicalguru/mailserver-amavis) container.
+* Postfix's main ports can be protected by TLS.
+Please make use of this as it increases security of your setup.
+In fact, the Postfix setup was never tested thoroughly without TLS so it is possible it will not work properly - especially when passwords are required.
+* PostfixAdmin and Roundcube are Web User Interfaces that are exposed as HTTP only.
+An attacker could easily copy your network traffic and read your passwords.
+Make sure you have an appropriate Ingress Controller or Reverse Proxy in front and your traffic is routed internally on your host only.
+* If your internal network traffix in a Kubernetes cluster is crossing node borders, you will need to ensure that it is encrypted.
+  The default setup of these containers do not configure this.
+However, you can use Istio, Consul or linkerd in order to achieve this goal.

 # Issues
 I use this composition of Docker images in a Kubernetes cluster to run my own mailserver productively.
 Minor issues exist at the moment (see sub-projects).
-But it runs stable :).
+But it runs stable and you can be ensured I release image fixes as soon as I detect any bugs or security flaws. :).

 # Contribution
 Report a bug, request an enhancement or pull request at the [GitHub Issue Tracker](https://github.com/technicalguru/docker-mailserver/issues).